nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

     ```

-1. Copy the 91.* files to the appriopriate directory, in the workshop, that would be lab7/nginx-oss/etc/ssl/nginx.
+1. Copy the 91.* files to the appropriate directory, in this workshop, that would be `lab7/nginx-oss/etc/ssl/nginx`.

 1. Edit the `tls-cars.example.com.conf` file, changing the names of the crt/key from `1-day.crt and 1-day.key` to `90-day.crt and 90-day.key`; Lines #13-14.